 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Studying for a degree in History and Philosophy at Queen's will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
-Graduates from this degree at Queen's are well regarded by local, national and international employers and over half of all graduate jobs are now open to graduates of any discipline, including History and Philosophy.
-Although the majority of our graduates are interested in pursuing careers in the public and voluntary/community sectors, significant numbers develop careers in the private sector, working in industries from management consultancy to law and journalism.
+Studying for a History and Philosophy degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Graduates from this degree at Queen’s are well regarded by employers and over half of all graduate jobs are now open to graduates of any discipline, including History and Philosophy.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)